Fr4nz83/Taser-query/README.md

 - Precompute distances between POIs of COIs: in this mode, which is triggered when using the ```precomputeTD``` parameter, the application takes as input the vertices and edges of a road network, plus the POIs of the COIs of choice, and precompute the distances between said POIs over the given road network.

 Overall, have a look at the [```main```](https://github.com/Fr4nz83/Taser-query/blob/main/src/main.cpp) of our application for more information.
-Feel also free to reach out if you have any doubt or need clarifications.
+Feel free to reach out if you have any question or need further clarifications.

 Below is an example of how to execute our application to compute TASeR queries.